A List of 6 Podcasts to Help You Learn the English Language

 Or do they have something in common?

-If we look at the words in both phrases, from the perspective of vocabulary, the only difference is that the first expression is used the verb ‘talk’ while the second one is ‘see.’
+If we look at the words in both phrases, from the perspective of vocabulary, the only difference is that the first expression uses the verb ‘talk’ while the second one is ‘see.’

 Both of these verbs have different meanings.
 ‘Talk’ can be defined as communicating with words to give information or express feelings or ideas.
 ‘See,’ on the other hand, means to perceive, to notice with your eyes.